MicrosoftDocs/win32/desktop-src/properties/props-system-propgroup-advanced.md

 ---
-Description: The property group separator used in property lists to separate audio files from other types.
+description: The property group separator used in property lists to separate audio files from other types.
 Do not use this property for getting or setting values.
 It is intended only as a marker. ms.assetid: af962d0d-5f20-4cc4-b28d-986f16689f23
 title: System.PropGroup.Advanced
 ms.topic: article